zheksoon/snapdrag/README.md

 - **Dead** simple - just `useDraggable`, `useDroppable` hooks, and `Overlay` component to go
 - **Super** ergonomic - no need for memoizing callbacks or config
 - **Full** customization - rich event system
-- **Two-way** data exchange for draggable and droppable
+- **Two-way** data exchange between draggable and droppable
-- **Multiple** targets at the same point - do your logic for multilayer interactions
+- **Multiple** drop targets at the same point - do your logic for multilayer interactions
 - **No HTML5** drag-and-drop used - for good and for bad

 ## Table of Contents